 - You want to choose your own attorney rather than work with one that is partnered with a debt settlement company

-- You have less than $10,000 in debt ($10K is usually the minimum required by a for-profit debt settlement company)
+- You have less than $10,000 in debt ($10K is usually the minimum required to enroll in a debt settlement program)

 Any one of these indicates that you need legal help that could go beyond debt settlement.